DataDog/hiring-engineers/answers.md

 DataDog Answer
 08/07/17
-Level 0 & 1

 I got the agent running flawlessly in minutes with the metrics coming in from

-AWS including ec2 instances and disks
+1.AWS including ec2 instances and disks
-Using a Vagrant Ubuntu based VM called “ddog” running on my Mac, and locally on a Macintosh running under OSX.
+2. Using a Vagrant Ubuntu based VM called “ddog” running on my Mac,
+3. Locally on a Macintosh running under OSX.

 I went ahead with the agent and installed in both locations using the same account access key).
 I also added a LAMP stack as well as mysql to the a shell script and used a very basic Vagrant image.
 This is a very easy to use system and I really do like using it.
 I took a slightly different approach to add to the discussion
 Local, Vagrant & AWS Setup